the-red-feather/thesis/mini-thesis.md

 A combination might solve some of these individual open-ended questions.

 #### main research objective:
-figure out how vpl & bbg combined can aid geoprocessing.
+Explore how well geocomputation could be combined with a web-based visual programming interface.
-- By exploring inhibitions of geo-web-vpl and finding fixes for:
+- By exploring inhibitions of a 'geo-web-vpl' and finding fixes for:
   - performance
   - availability of powerful libraries
   - usefulness of available powerful libraries ( can I use my own data? can i use a WMS?)